MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsTeamsVoiceApplicationsPolicy.md

 ### -Filter
-Enables you to use wildcards when retrieving one or more teams voice applications policies.
+Enables you to use wildcards when retrieving one or more Teams voice applications policies.
 For example, to return all the policies configured at the per-user scope, use this syntax:

 -Filter "tag:*"